piksu/oss18_easycrypto/README.md

 ### Contribution guidelines ###
+Push only files that belong to the project, no OS specific files Commit message should be in imperative mode and descriptive.
+It should be no more then 54 characters Test your changes before pushing
+Update branch often
+Work in your local branch (git checkout -b mylocal) and push to the latest version of master

+### Coding guidlines ###

 The code has issues and features to be done.
 In order for the best experience for us and you, we have a simple list of guidelines that have to be followed.